violet-eco/violet-eco.github.io/docs/concepts/applications.md

 creating powerful and innovative applications that interface smoothly with the operating system.

-### Open Source Community

-Violet's application development depends on an open-source ecosystem that encourages collaboration, sharing and improvement.
-Developers may contribute to current applications or build whole new ones to enhance the Violet ecosystem.

 ## Services

 Applications can create *services* by specifying them in their manifests.